surniaulula/wpsso/readme.txt

 = 9.14.2 =

-(2022/01/23) Added a new "Movie Released Date" option in the Document SSO metabox.
+(2022/01/23) Added a new "Movie Release Date" option in the Document SSO metabox.

 = 9.14.1 =